Fast and accurate computation of classical Gaussian quadratures: Further applications

 In some applications, for instance for solving boundary problems, it can be interesting to consider rules with the maximal degree of polynomial exactness which include one or two of the endpoints of the interval of integration as nodes of integration.
-When only one of the endponts is considered the rule is called of Gauss-Radau type, and when the two endpoints are used of Gauss-Lobatto type.
+When only one of the endpoints is considered the rule is called of Gauss--Radau type, and when the two endpoints are used of Gauss--Lobatto type.

-Let us first consider a generic Gauss-Radau case for a weight function $w(x)$ in an interval $[a,b]$ with $x=a$ as a node:
+Let us first consider a generic Gauss--Radau case for a weight function $w(x)$ in an interval $[a,b]$ with $x=a$ as a node:

 The maximal possible degree of accuracy is $2n$.
 We describe briefly how to obtain the nodes and weights in this generic case and we later summarize the results for the classical cases.

 According to a well-know theorem (see the first theorem in section 2.7.1 of \cite{Davis:1984:MON}) the maximal degree in rule (\ref{GR}) is achieved with an interpolatory formula which has as internal nodes those of the (for instance monic) polynomial $p_n^R(x)$ of degree $n$ which is orthogonal to all the polynomials of degree less than $n$ with respect to the weight function $w^{R} (x)=(x-a)w(x)$.